noxabellus/lexpar/readme.md

 rule_name = rule_pattern_b ;
 ```

+The rule name `_` is a reserved word, any patterns bound to this rule will have their tokens discarded during lexing.
+This is useful for e.g. whitespace and comment stripping.

+#### Patterns
 The pattern syntax is mostly equivalent to regex with some limitations and modifications

 + Freestanding ascii characters are allowed, except whitespace and control characters (e.g. `[` must be escaped, because it begins a set)